MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 * Cu,
 * W.

 The data is in the form of {Z_{nuc}, $\rho$, T, $\sigma$} with units {none, g/cc, K, S/m}.
-The numerical values in the CSV files are transformed such that the base-10 logarithm of the temperature and conducvity are given.
+The numerical values in the CSV files are transformed such that the base-10 logarithm of the temperature and conductivity are given.

 ### Files Included